Guyanese Americans: Associations

 Some of the associations are the Guyana Cultural Association of New York, Indo-Caribbean Alliance, The Indo-Caribbean Federation of North America, and the Association of Guyanese-Americans.
 Around springtime, the Hindu Indo-Guyanese population in Richmond Hill, Queens traditionally hold a Phagwah Holi Festival and Celebration and during the time of Diwali they have a motorcade on Liberty Avenue with a show.

 Relations with Guyana

 The Guyanese-American community has close ties with Guyana and sends financial aid back to family members.
-There are large ongoing academic exchanges between Guyana and the United States.
-The Journal of the Caribbean is a Caribbean newspaper important to inform the Indo-Guyanese and other Caribbean groups of their achievements and inform them about the events in Guyana.
+There are ongoing academic exchanges between Guyana and the United States.
+The Journal of the Caribbean is a Caribbean newspaper that reports on the Indo-Guyanese and other Caribbean communities and on events in Guyana.
 This newspaper is published weekly and distributed throughout North America.
-The publications of these papers are written in English.
-However, there are also publications in other languages.
-Newspapers offer services to help people.
-In the newspaper there is tax air tickets and visa forms, applications and service support for the elderly, advertisements for charities for children in Guyana and India.
+The publications of these papers are written in English, with some publications also available in other languages.